View more guides at Linux Wiki Guides

 echo EHC1 > /proc/acpi/wakeup

-The theory here is that there is some USB activity (the sensor chip, maybe) that is causing the wakeup.
+The theory here is that there is some activity (WiFi, maybe) that is causing the wakeup.
 This problem only occurs on lid close, not on suspend via direct command.

 On resume, the embedded controller often thinks that the Fn key is pressed, so that some (but not all) keys either work differently or do not work at all.
 Pressing and releasing the Fn key clears the problem.